Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

 Structure functions to exit or `goto` the exit code as early as possible.
 This prevents nesting of code blocks and improves code readability.

+Most functions that need cleanup have a single cleanup block at the end.
+The label for this block can be `cleanup:` or `exit:` (or `error:` if the block is skipped on success); follow the established convention when extending an existing module.
+Code that uses bignum must use `cleanup:` for the sake of `MBEDTLS_MPI_CHK`.

 ### External function dependencies

 Mbed TLS code should minimize use of external functions.
 Standard `libc` functions are allowed, but should be documented in the [KB article on external dependencies](what-external-dependencies-does-mbedtls-rely-on.md).